AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-sign-modules.md

 >[!IMPORTANT]
 >
 >* As a best practice, if you are anticipating substantial changes to an agreement, we recommend creating a new agreement rather than updating the existing agreement.
 >* Some updates feature required fields.
 As you configure your update, be sure to fill out all required fields.
-Required fields are bold in Workfront Fusion modules.
+Required fields are bold in [!DNL Workfront] Fusion modules.
 >

 <table style="table-layout:auto">
  <col>